dfox/graybox-testing.org/tests/index.md

 **getTestData()**.
 This makes the tests less brittle, as the information is only specified in one place.
-Also, the data access adapter, referenced here as **repository**, is used to get the note to assert it's name and contents.
+Also, the data access adapter, referenced here as **repository**, is used to get the note to assert its name and contents.
 This makes the backend test independent of that implementation, and also allows that code to be reused rather than duplicated in the test.